Skip to content

 Defined benefit funds

-Under defined benefit funds, you must contribute an amount that is enough to guarantee a defined benefit to your employee.
+Under defined benefit funds, you must contribute an amount that’s enough to guarantee a defined benefit to your employee.

-During this period, you do not have to pay payroll tax because you are not making any contributions.
-You will need to pay payroll tax once contributions resume.
+During this period, you don’t have to pay payroll tax because you are not making any contributions.
+You’ll need to pay payroll tax once contributions resume.

-Top-up contributions you make to meet employee benefits are taxable.
-They are considered to be additional contributions.
+Top-up contributions you make to meet employee benefits are taxable, as they’re considered to be additional contributions.

 Also consider…